Questions & Answers

 There is no better way to gain negotiation experience than by sitting in the hot seat yourself.
 So if you can handle it, cast your consultant in a supporting role.

 - Prepare thoroughly.
+If you're selling, then ensure your outsourced negotiation consultant is familiar with your sales negotiation process.
+If you're on the buying side, then ensure your consultant is briefed on your category management processes.
 Your consultant negotiator should spend hours or even days of preparation with you to ensure that you get a great deal - or that you walk away from a bad deal.
 Since most negotiators don't prepare sufficiently, you're likely to be surprised at how much time is required.
 There is no better method of learning.
 After the negotiation, be sure to invest time in taking feedback from your negotiation consultant.

 With sufficient quality preparation, you personally should be able to get most of the value from your negotiation.
 Assisting behind the scene is our preferred method of consulting.

-We would recommend your reading books and attending negotiation courses in order to improve your own skill set, and enable you to not need as much foundation consulting at the negotiation table.
-We find that our consulting takes on a different dimension with clients who have already attended our trainings.
-We're able to work faster, they understand and integrate more easily, and they're more confident implementing our advice.
+We would recommend your reading books and attending negotiation courses in order to improve your own negotiation skill-set, and enable you to not need as much foundation consulting at the negotiation table.
+We find that our consulting takes on a different dimension with clients who have already attended our foundation negotiation training.
+We're able to work faster, they understand and integrate lessons more easily, and they're much more confident implementing our advice.

 When is the Party Over?